aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 * `AlarmDashboard.organizationId` (String: required when `AlarmDashboard.enabled` is true) - Required in order to set resource policy on the custom event bus to allow PutEvents from the AWS Organization.
 * `MetricDashboards.enabled` (boolean (true/false):optional) - If not defined or set to true, deploy metric dashboards.
 Recommended if only alarm dashboard is being deployed.

-## Tips
-You can setting up a CodeCommit repository where you store your code.
-Set up a CI/CD pipeline to automatically redeploy your dashboard.
-This way, if you want to change/add/remove any metrics for any of the services you change the code, commit it, and it will be automatically deployed.

-You can also create an EventBridge rule that will listen to specific tag change and trigger the CodeBuild project to redeploy the dashboard.
-This way, if you have an autoscaling group or just tag additional resources the dashboard will deploy automatically.
-In case you do so, monitor your builds to avoid rare situations where a lot of tag changes could cause excessive amounts of concurrent or queued builds (for example event bridge rule misconfiguration or variable loads that causes ASG to scale up and down quickly).
-This can be done by specifying tag value in the Event Bridge rule or instead of triggering the build directly from Event Bridge sending it to a Lambda function for more flexible decision-making on whether to trigger a build or not.

 ## Screenshots